 “Why do you think something happened then?”

 He turned on his iPad and set it on top of her journal.
 “The tabloids seem to think that you two were catfighting yesterday.
 There are about thirty articles that go into great detail about a big blowout you and Mia had.
 Did I miss something?”
-Sarah looked down at the tablet on the table in front of her, and of course the picture was of her waving her ring hand in front of Mia’s face—Sarah’s hand positioned to be practically giving her the finger, with Mia in mid eye roll.
+Sarah looked down at the tablet on the table in front of her, and of course, the picture was of her waving her ring hand in front of Mia’s face—Sarah’s hand positioned to be practically giving her the finger, with Mia mid-eye roll.

 “Sorry.”
 Sarah didn’t want to look like the crazy girlfriend.

 “Don’t be.
 This kind of press can’t hurt.
 Remi sent me the link.
 She wants me to get you and Mia out together more often.”